zedxxx/rccextended/readme.md

   - scans working directory looking for `.rcc` files
   - unpacks all found resource files (each to a separate folder)
-  - generates project files `.qrc` and `make.bat` for reverse compilation of resources into a binary form
+  - generates project files `.qrc` and `rcc-make.bat` / `rcc-make.sh` script for reverse compilation of resources into a binary form
   - outputs to the console and logs information about the progress of unpacking

 Usage example: